JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-3.md

 layout: book-hunters
 navbar:
     - Back: light-novels/book-hunters
-title: The Void Stares Back
+title: The Abyss Stares Back
 comments: true
 id: chapter-3
 ---

 Raynell found himself caged after attempting to absorb the Void.
 He could see Guardian from between the tentacles, but he couldn't seem to hear it.

 *Oh shit.
 Shouldn't have tried that.*